 High Calorie, High Protein Eating When You Have Diabetes

-• it can help with wound healing and speed up recovery from surgery
+- Help with wound healing and speed up recovery from surgery

-• it can help you regain muscle that you may have lost
+- Help you regain muscle that you may have lost

-• it gives your body’s immune system energy to work and to help you fight infections
+- Give your body’s immune system energy to work and to help you fight infections

 You should continue to:

-• eat regular meals
+- Eat regular meals

-• monitor your blood glucose levels if you normally do or you have been asked to.
+- Monitor your blood glucose levels if you normally do or you have been asked to.

 Little and often

-• try to have three small meals and three snacks per day, choosing nourishing foods and drinks
+- Aim to have three small meals and three snacks per day, choosing nourishing foods and drinks

-• have your main meal at the time of day when you feel most well
+- Have your main meal at the time of day when you feel most well

-• use at least one pint of fortified milk each day (see below)
+- Use at least one pint of fortified milk each day (see below)

 Remember to make your diet as varied as possible.
 It is alright to eat more fat at the moment; this will give you more calories, which will help.
+Don’t worry if your eating is different from usual, it is ok to use foods that are easy to prepare and to eat foods at different times.
+It is more important to give your body food and drink than to follow traditional eating ideas and habits.

 Practical tips